-Aquinas: Great Books is an option for first-year students who are interested in an interdisciplinary approach to complex human questions.
-In Aquinas, you will still have a regular course load of five courses and still get five separate credits, but in this program, three of your courses will be grouped together as one and you will be team-taught by professors from each subject.
-These professors will work as a unit, collaborating on the reading list and leading class discussions.
+Aquinas: Great Books offers an innovative approach to first-year and is ideal for students who are interested in approaching complex human questions from multiple perspectives.
+In Aquinas, you will still have a regular course load of five courses and still get five separate credits, but in this program, three of your courses will be grouped together as one.
+The three professors will work as a unit, collaborating on the reading list and leading class discussions.

 In addition to your Aquinas courses, you will still have room in your schedule for two more classes per semester from other fields that interest you.